Sign in

 By signing up, you agree to periodic email marketing from Sitchu to the email address you provided.
 Terms and Conditions.
 Privacy Policy.

-Keen to explore Canberra’s art scene?
-These are the must-see exhibitions in Canberra this year.
+Keen to explore Canberra’s thriving art scene?
+These are the best art exhibitions in Canberra to see this year.

 National Gallery Australia